Platform development

 Continuous Integration and features cross repository

-When a feature requires changes in two or more repositories in opencti, connectors and client-python; then some specific convention must be used to have the continuous integration build them all together.
+When a feature requires changes in two or more repositories in opencti, connectors then some specific convention must be used to have the continuous integration build them all together.

 Naming convention of branch